libAtoms/QUIPforLAMMPS/README.md

 `run_style respa` command.
 It does not support the `inner`, `middle`, `outer` keywords.

 ### Restrictions:
-QUIP potentials are parametrised for real units and therefore LAMMPS must also be run with real units.
+QUIP potentials are parametrised for `metal` units and therefore LAMMPS must also be run with `metal` units.

 ### Publications:
 1. AP Bartók, MC Payne, R Kondor, and G Csányi, Physical Review Letters 104, 136403 (2010)